kimdoh/id_proto/week2/block.md

 Rather than just typing text into this file as we have done previously, let's begin writing specially formatted HTML code for in-browser rendering.

-First, let's declare the document as an html file, a file written in the *hypertext markup language* by wrapping the whole file in the appropriate tag.
+First, let's declare the document as an html file, a file written in the *hypertext markup language*, by wrapping the whole file in the appropriate tag.

 ```
 <html>